lewinschmitt/lewinschmitt.github.io/index.md

     - label: "and here is my CV."
       url: "#cv"
   caption: "Photos via [**Unsplash**](https://unsplash.com)"
-excerpt: "I am a PhD candidate in political science and international relations at Pompeu Fabra University.
+excerpt: "I am a political scientist with a PhD from Pompeu Fabra University (defended July 2024).
 My research interest is on **global AI governance**, with a special focus on EU politics and foreign policy."

 feature_row:
   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/globalgovernance.jpg
     alt: "An abstract illustration of the world and digital overlays"
     title: "What I study"
     excerpt: "My research interests lie at the intersection of global governance and AI ethics, with a special focus on EU foreign policy.
-    My PhD supervisor is [Jacint Jordana](https://scholar.google.com/citations?user=IQLfIgMAAAAJ&hl=en)."
+    My PhD supervisor was [Jacint Jordana](https://scholar.google.com/citations?user=IQLfIgMAAAAJ&hl=en)."
     url: "#publications"
     btn_label: "Publications"
     btn_class: "btn--primary"